ben18785/ntd-model-trachoma/code_review_doc.md

 ![alt text](full_profile.png "Title")

-This indicates that the bulk of time is spent in the `stepF_fixed` function (~463s), and, within this, the majority of time was spent in `getlambdaStep` (~427s).
+This indicates that the bulk of time was spent in the `stepF_fixed` function (~463s), and, within this, the majority of time was spent in `getlambdaStep` (~427s).
 Interestingly, within the latter function, over 90% of runtime was spent on a single line (line 110 of `trachoma_functions`):

 `positions = [bisect.bisect(x=Age[i], a=np.array([0, 9 * 52, 15 * 52, demog['max_age'] * 52])) - 1 for i in range(len(Age))]`

-When we examine the profiling a little further, we find that this line was called 243,900 times throughout the simulation.
+When we examine the profiling a little further, we found that this line was called 243,900 times throughout the simulation.

 Our first question was, what does this line do?
 To answer this, we unwrapped the list comprehension into a standard for loop: